river06/leetcode2/README.md

 #### `intervals series`
 - **merge interval**: In Java, use Collections.sort(), so that insert interval is unnecessary.
 We can add one by one.
-- **insert interval**: The first interval should be found by comparing old interval's ends with new interval's start
+- **insert interval**: The first interval should be found by comparing old interval's ends with new interval's start.
+Condition for inserting is newInterval.end < nextInterval.start

 #### `longest series`
 - **longest substring without repeating characters**: Use hashmap to map characters to their indices.